 In California, wrongful death actions allow families to file a lawsuit against the person responsible for their loved one’s death.
 If your parent, spouse or child has died as a result of another person’s negligence or recklessness, a wrongful death claim can help you hold that person accountable and provide you with the financial compensation that you need to move forward with your life.

-A skilled California wrongful death attorney can investigate the case, determine what happened, and fight for justice on your behalf.
-While a lawsuit won’t make your family whole again, your lawyer can advocate for you and your family, and help you put the pieces of your lives back together after a tragic loss.
+A skilled California wrongful death lawyer can investigate the case, determine what happened, and fight for justice on your behalf.
+While a lawsuit won’t make your family whole again, your attorney can advocate for you and your family, and help you put the pieces of your lives back together after a tragic loss.

 Under California law, a wrongful death is one that was caused by the wrongful act of another person.
 This may include actions that are negligent, grossly negligent, reckless, or even intentional.
 If a person intentionally caused harm to someone, they may also face criminal prosecution for their actions.